BobMakhlin/rxjs-operators-import-migration-v6-v7/README.md

 # rxjs-operators-import-migration-v6-v7

 Provides a script for migrating rxjs v6-v7 operators.
-Imports from `'rxjs/operators'` are gonna be deprecated soon as per docs, you should import directly from `'rxjs'`.
+Imports from `'rxjs/operators'` are gonna be deprecated soon as per docs, you should import directly from `'rxjs'` (https://github.com/ReactiveX/rxjs/blob/7.x/CHANGELOG.md#720-2021-07-05).

 This script leverages the jscodeshift lib in order to process all TS files, fixing the imports.
 The script respects existing imports from 'rxjs' (operators are gonna be appended to that import).